mikedfunk/curl-load/README.md

     $this->load->spark('curl_load/x.x.x');

-It will autoload the resources you specify in ***config/curl_load.php***.
+It will autoload the config files you specify in ***config/curl_load.php***.
 You can also load resources manually like this:

     $this->curl_load->load_config('http://examplesite/path/to/config.php', 'optional_http_auth_username', 'optional_http_auth_password');